Grass Pollen Allergen Extract (5 Grass Extract)

 - Do not take 2 doses at the same time or extra doses.

-- If you miss more than 1 day of taking this medicine, talk with your doctor.
+- If you miss more than 1 day of taking grass pollen allergen extract (5 grass extract), talk with your doctor.

 See also: Dosage Information (in more detail)